r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 Thank you, my lord!

 **Chen Gong:**
-As of today, I, Chen Gong, recognize you,{(M) Lord /(F) Lady} Fujimaru, as my Master, and swear an oath of undying loyalty.
+As of today, I, Chen Gong, recognize you,[♂ Lord /♀ Lady] Fujimaru, as my Master, and swear an oath of undying loyalty.

 **Fou:**
 Fooou...